convos-chat/convos/doc/config.md

 ### CONVOS_SECRETS

-Should be set to list (comma separated) of random strings.
-This value is used to secure the Cookies written to the client.
+Should be set to a comma-separated list of random strings.
+These values will be used to secure the Cookies written to the client.

 The default value is a semi-random secret.